cslarsen/mersenne-twister/README.md

 The original optimization trick I did was to unroll the loop in `generate_number()` three times to avoid the relatively expensive modulus operations.
-The mod instructions were used to have the array index wrap around, but was alleviated with three loops and some simple arithmetic.
+The mod instructions were used to have the array index wrap around, but was alleviated with the loops and some simple arithmetic.
-Even though I noticed this myself, it is a well known trick.
+This is a well known trick.

 However, I tried unrolling each loop even more, since the loop counters can be factorized.
-The idea was to fill the CPU's instruction pipeline and avoid flushing it.
-This works fine on my Intel Core i7 computer, but it might not be the case for yours.
+The idea was to fill the CPU's [instruction pipeline](http://en.wikipedia.org/wiki/Instruction_pipeline) and avoid flushing it.
+It worked fine on my Intel Core i7 computer, and increased performance from around 186M numbers/sec to 204M numbers/sec.
+It may not work as well on other architectures, though.

-I added code for doing simple benchmarking, and on my computer it generates just over 200 million pseudo-random numbers per second.
-The other implementations I tested performed around 180M/sec, which is not bad either.
+I added code for doing simple benchmarking, and on my computer, the Mersenne Twister implementation generates numbers at a rate steadily over 200 million pseudo-random numbers per second.
+The other implementations I tested performed around 180M numbers/second, which is not bad either.
-So, a small speed boost.

 The test code reports mean and standard deviation for your system.
 Here is an example run from mine: